 Two of these modes are semi-auto exposure modes.
 These are Aperture Priority, the A setting on Nikon, Fuji, Sony, and Olympus digital cameras.
 It’s the Av setting on Canon cameras.
 The other semi-auto exposure mode is Shutter Priority, the S setting on Nikon, Fuji, Sony, and Olympus digital cameras.
 It’s the Tv setting on Canon cameras.

-These modes give you some manual control, but ultimately your camera sets the exposure.
+These different camera shooting modes give you some manual control, but ultimately your camera sets the exposure.
 I’ll explain each in more detail further down in the article, so keep reading.
 Any camera mode you choose, except Manual Mode, your camera decides how your exposures will look.
 Even set to Manual Mode, if you are using auto ISO, your camera is still in control of the exposure.

 If you are a photographer who does not often pick up your camera, using one of the auto modes is going to make obtaining a ‘proper exposure’ easier.
 You can concentrate more on your subject, composition, and timing and not be concerned about how to set the aperture and shutter speed.